 What is commercial fleet and rolling stock worth?

-Commercial fleet and rolling stock, service trucks, vans, tractors, trailers and yard equipment, is valued under USPAP by type, age, mileage or hours, condition, spec and the active resale and auction market.
-Mileage and maintenance lead on trucks, trailers depreciate on a different curve, and specialized upfits or bodies are valued in their own right.
-The first step is confirming title and whether units are owned or leased, since leased vehicles are not the business's assets.
-The premise follows the purpose: a liquidation premise for lending and recovery, fair market value for a sale.
+Commercial fleet and rolling stock (service trucks, vans, tractors, trailers and yard equipment) is valued under USPAP by type, age, mileage or hours, condition, spec and the active resale and auction market.
+Mileage and maintenance records lead on trucks.
+Trailers depreciate on their own curve, and upfits such as service bodies and reefer units carry value separate from the chassis.
+The first step is confirming title and lease status, because leased units are not the business's assets.
+The premise follows the purpose: a liquidation premise for a lender's collateral file, fair market value for a sale.
+Lukes & Lukes is an independent appraisal firm; every opinion comes from a NEBB-certified Machinery & Equipment Appraiser (CMEA) and carries a second senior review.

 What counts as fleet and rolling stock